 Don’t bring them along!
 Do not bring anything on your trip that you would do not want to lose, such as expensive jewelry, family photographs, or anything that is valuable to you.

 It is also usually a good idea to keep your wallets and purses at home when travelling.
+And of course, make sure your home is secure as well.

 Also pay a visit Travel.gc.ca, Canada’s government site for international travel information and advice.